tabarra/txAdmin/dev_notes.md

 ### [OFFICIAL] How to make a FiveM Server tutorial 2021 for beginners!
 Target: absolute beginners, barely have a vps
 - Requirements:
-    - Needs to be a VPS
+    - Needs to be a VPS (show suggestion list)
     - OS: windows server 2016 or 2019 recommended
     - Hardware specs recommendation
     - Download Visual C++